 Ruth qualified as a solicitor in 2015 having completed her training contract at a regional firm.
 Thereafter Ruth practiced at a national firm on the South coast until 2021 where she gained extensive experience in dealing with high value personal injury claims.

 Ruth returned to Wilkin Chapman as a Senior Solicitor in 2021, working in the personal injury department.
 Ruth primarily represents service personnel bringing claims against the Ministry of Defence involving all types of claims, including injuries sustained on exercise and injuries sustained in theatre.
+Ruth is Vice Chair of Forces Law which is a national network of independent member solicitors firms with expertise in working with the armed forces community.
 Ruth also advises on the Armed Forces Compensation Scheme (AFCS).

-Ruth recognises the difficulties that patients often face following their diagnosis/injury.
+Ruth recognises the difficulties that patients often face following their diagnosis or injury.
 Her knowledge in this field allows her to sign-post clients and their families to relevant non-legal services where necessary.

 Ruth is an accredited Litigator with the Association of Personal Injury Lawyers.